What is credit piggybacking? If you’re not sure what this strange term could possibly mean, you’re definitely not alone.

 In this article, we’ll define what piggybacking for credit means and how it can help your credit.

-The general definition of credit piggybacking is building credit by becoming associated with a credit account owned by someone else.
+The general definition of credit piggybacking is building credit by sharing a credit account with someone else.
 For example, spouses, business partners, and parents and children are all common examples of people who often share credit.

-When people talk about piggybacking credit, they are usually referring to piggybacking using authorized user tradelines.
+When people talk about piggybacking credit, they are usually referring to the method of piggybacking using authorized user tradelines.

 Here’s how piggybacking works as an authorized user: